 “It was the best IT roll-out I’ve ever been part of.”
 (Pro bono lawyer)

-We are currently working with PILnet to extend our Portal product to benefit jurisdictions around the world.
-We are working alongside PILnet to ensure that we adapt the Portal to meet various place-based requirements in jurisdictions around the world.
+We are currently working to extend our Portal product to benefit jurisdictions around the world.
+We are working with global organisations to ensure that we adapt the Portal to meet various place-based requirements in jurisdictions around the world.
 Over the coming months, we will be creating a roll-out plan that will ensure that we have the right people and organisations involved in the project for success.

 If you are interested in participating in this project as either a pro bono organisation or as a firm that works on pro bono, please register your interest below.